rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 Here I describe a possible approach to address the above issues via a simplistic model of human thinking that I believe may be 'close enough' to our own thinking to provide the control and transparency that we need.
 This approach may seem somewhat quaint and akin to designing a flying machine based on bird flight, however unlike the flying machine example,  alignment to human thinking is something of significant value in itself.

-At the core of this proposal is a central building block that I will refer to in a deliberately non-technical manner as a 'story' and I will show at a high level how it might be possible to build an artificial human-like mind out of this one building block.
+At the core of this proposal is a central building block called a 'clip' and I will show at a high level how it might be possible to build an artificial human-like mind out of this one building block.
 This includes flexible reasoning and planning.

+A clip is similar to a frame of video but set in a three-dimensional environment with motion, interactions, colours, sound and all the sensory ingredients we are accustomed to.
+(Note: I have avoided using the term "frame" as this means something else in this domain)

+Clips can be arranged into sequences where time moves forwards by some amount (e.g. milliseconds, hours, years) between one clip and the next.

-A story is similar to a video clip of an event or sequence of events that occur in a three-dimensional environment with motion, interactions, colours, sound and all the sensory ingredients we are accustomed to.
-A single event is a 'clip' and clips can be composed of other clips.
-For example, a clip from a tennis match will be composed of clips of tennis balls, rackets, players, grass, sporting competitions, sunlight and so on.
-A 'tennis ball' is simply a collection of stories about small yellow furry spheres that behave in certain ways and often appear in tennis match stories.
-A tennis ball clip will itself be composed of other stories about textures, elastic materials, collisions and so on.
+Clips can be composed of other clips or sequences.
+For example, a clip from a tennis match will be composed of sequences involving tennis balls, rackets, players, grass, sporting competitions, sunlight and so on.
+A 'tennis ball' is simply a collection of sequences about small yellow furry spheres that behave in certain ways and often appear in tennis match sequences.
+A tennis ball sequences will itself be composed of other sequences about textures, elastic materials, collisions and so on.

 A very important feature of clips is that they present predictions about what will happen next, such as where that tennis ball is likely to go.

 A second important feature is that clips include the emotional response of the observer.

-The AI system will require a large store of such of stories (experience and knowledge) that it will use to make sense of the world and predict what will happen next.
-It will also need sensory input (including a 'body'), and active working stories.
+The AI system will require a large store of such of clips (experience and knowledge) that it will use to make sense of the world and predict what will happen next.
+It will also have sensory input (including a 'body'), and active working sequences.
 Some 'get-next-clip' loops will be used to drive the cognitive processing using active working clips as input.
 Aside from offline reconciliation of experience and peripheral tools, there are no other moving parts.

 Ethical values would be set by authoring a large set of scenarios in natural language and assigning them emotional responses.
 These would then guide the AI behaviour.
 These values will often conflict in real-world situations and the AI would need to weigh up possible actions much as we do - this would include feelings of doubt.
 I will focus on the technical ability to do this rather on how we would agree what each scenario's emotional response should be.

-As stories are familiar to humans and are used throughout the system it will be possible to get a clear view of what the system is thinking and is likely to do.
+As these sequences are familiar to humans and are used throughout the system it will be possible to get a relatively clear view of what the system is thinking and is likely to do.

 >**I don't believe there is any idea here that is new**, though I am not aware of this particular building block being used in this particular way.